It takes clarity

 How many countries will ASCOR assess?

-The current coverage of the ASCOR tool in 2023 is 25 countries.
-The plan is to expand to 70 countries in 2024-2025 and subsequently to over 100 countries.
+The current coverage of the ASCOR tool as of December 2024 is 70 countries.
+The plan is to expand further in 2025.

 What are the terms for using the ASCOR tool?

 The ASCOR framework and tool are for illustrative non-commercial research and educational purposes.
 If you would like to use ASCOR data in any other manner, including for commercial purposes, you will need the LSE TPI Centre’s written permission.
 In this regard, please email all inquiries to: gri.ascor@lse.ac.uk.
-For further information on the terms of use for the ASCOR tool, please consult the disclaimer at the end of the 2023 ASCOR results report.
+For further information on the terms of use for the ASCOR tool, please consult the disclaimer.

 Unless otherwise specified in the indicator methodology, assessments for ASCOR are undertaken using in-depth policy research drawing on public government documents.
 In the case of most quantitative metrics and some indicators, third-party data sources are used.
 Most relevant datasets are published under a Creative Commons licence; others require dedicated licensing agreements.
 All third-party data providers and their respective Terms & Conditions are listed in the References section of the ASCOR methodology note.